cldwalker/datomico/README.md

   [[:username :string]
   [:password :string]]))

-; Start datomic and initialize schemas without needing to think of ; database values and connections
-(ns server)
-(require '[datomico.core :as dc])
-(dc/start {:uri "datomic:mem://my-app"
-           :schemas [models.user/schema]})

-; Starting in a repl is just as easy, a uri will be auto-generated (ns user)
+; Starting in a repl is easy;  a uri, db and connection will be auto-generated (ns user)
 (require '[datomico.core :as dc])
 (dc/start {:dynamic-vars true